frederic-neo/Setting-Up-Prettier-ESlint-Husky/Readme.md

         npm run lint:fix

-- If you notice any out of the ordinary eslint errors report to me (Frederic).
+- If you notice any out of the ordinary eslint errors report to @frederic-neo .
 We will look into it and make respective fixes or rule changes.